flet-dev/website/docs/controls/elevatedbutton.md

 ### `style`

-The value is an instance of `ButtonStyle` class. `ButtonStyle` allows controlling all visual aspects of a button, such as shape, foreground, background and shadow colors, content padding, border width and radius.
+The value is an instance of [`ButtonStyle`](/docs/reference/types/buttonstyle) class. `ButtonStyle` allows controlling all visual aspects of a button, such as shape, foreground, background and shadow colors, content padding, border width and radius.

-Each individual style attribute could be configured for all or particular "Material states" of a button, such as "hovered", "focused", "disabled" and others.
+Each individual style attribute could be configured for all or particular [`MaterialState`](/docs/reference/types/materialstate) of a button, such as `HOVERED`, `FOCUSED`, `DISABLED` and others.
 For example, you can configure a different shape, background color for a hovered state and configure fallback values for all other states.

-The following `MaterialState` values are supported:

-* `HOVERED`
-* `FOCUSED`
-* `PRESSED`
-* `DRAGGED`
-* `SELECTED`
-* `SCROLLEDUNDER`
-* `DISABLED`
-* `ERROR`
-* `DEFAULT` - fallback state, meaning "all other states".

 To configure style attribute for all Material states set its value to a literal (or class instance).
 For example, if you set `color` property to a literal the value will be applied to all button states: